delawaremathguy/ShoppingList14/README.md

 * `Location`s have an id (UUID), a name, a visitation order (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 * Almost all of the attribute names for the `Item` and `Location` entities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
-Example: the Item entity has a `name_` attribute (a String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
+Example: the Item entity has a `name_` attribute (an *optional* String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
 (Reading `name` does a nil-coalesce of the optional `name_` property of the Item class in Swift.)
 You will read about this strategy of fronting Core Data attributes in code comments.

 * This updated app has added a version 2 and then also a version 3 to the Core Data datamodel, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
 (It is a lightweight migration.)

 ### App Architecture

 As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
 For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in some serious trouble.
-And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means SwiftUI could be trying to reference something that doesn't really exist.
+And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist.

 Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would make the list a subscriber to each of the Locations in the list), but there were problems with that as well.